 \subsection{1D crystalline winding number}

-We, here, consider the 1D winding number for a 1D subspace of the 3D Brillouin zone (BZ).
+Here we consider the 1D winding number for a 1D subspace of the 3D Brillouin zone (BZ).
 The 1D winding number is defined for systems with chiral symmetry.
-However, for the chiral symmetry operator for the class DIII, Eq.~(\ref{eq:gam}), the 1D winding number always vanishes, because it anti-commutes with the time-reversal symmetry operator $\Theta$, $\{ \Theta,~\Gamma\} = 0$.
-Nevertheless, in the case with a crystalline symmetry, we can introduce another chiral symmetry operator $\Gamma_U$ defined as,
+However, for the chiral symmetry operator for the class DIII, Eq.~(\ref{eq:gam}), the 1D winding number always vanishes, because it anticommutes with the time-reversal symmetry operator $\Theta$, $\{ \Theta,~\Gamma\} = 0$.
+Nevertheless, in the case with a crystalline symmetry, we can introduce another chiral symmetry operator $\Gamma_U$ defined as

 where $e^{i\phi_U}$ is a phase factor which ensures $\Gamma_U^2 = 1$.
-Then, we define the 1D crystalline winding number as,
+Then we define the 1D crystalline winding number as

 where $\bm{k}_{\perp}$ is the momentum in the 1D subspace, and $\bm{k}_{\parallel}$ is perpendicular to $\bm{k}_{\perp}$.
 Both $\bm{k}_{\perp}$ and $\bm{k}_{\parallel}$ are on a symmetry axis or a symmetry plane, satisfying $\bm{k} = \hat{g}\bm{k}$.
-If the gap function does not change its sign under a crystalline symmetry operation $U$, i.e. $s=+1$ in Eq. (\ref{eq:ug}), $\Gamma_U$ commutes with $\Theta$,
+If the gap function does not change its sign under a crystalline symmetry operation $U$, i.e., $s=+1$ in Eq. (\ref{eq:ug}), $\Gamma_U$ commutes with $\Theta$:

-By virtue of this property, similar to the BDI class, $w_U(\bm{k_{\parallel}})$ does not vanish identically.
+By virtue of this property, similar to class BDI, $w_U(\bm{k_{\parallel}})$ does not vanish identically.
 Therefore, for IRs with the character ``$+$" shown in Table~\ref{table:IR}, the 1D crystalline winding number defined with the corresponding crystalline symmetry can be nonzero and surface MZMs protected by crystalline symmetry can appear.
 Note that the 1D winding number can be expressed in terms of quantities on the Fermi surface~\cite{sato2011v83}.
 The Fermi surface formulas for $w_U(\bm{k}_{\parallel})$ are given in the Appendix.
-Then, it is necessary for non-zero $w_U(\bm{k}_{\parallel})$ that the 1D subspace BZ crosses the Fermi surface.
-In Sec.~V, we will discuss the 1D crystalline winding number for each pairing states using the Fermi surface formulas.
+Then it is necessary for nonzero $w_U(\bm{k}_{\parallel})$ that the 1D subspace BZ crosses the Fermi surface.
+In Sec.~V we will discuss the 1D crystalline winding number for each pairing state using the Fermi surface formulas.